Integrating with Customer.io

 A page event represents a page view—a page someone visited in your website or app.
 The JavaScript snippet automatically captures page events.

-3. Add a destination
+3. (Optional) Add a data-out integration

 configure your destination